 - Motivating students to consider the nuclear sector as promising for their future career.
 Empirically such excursions raise the interest of the students in the shown topic.

-The sCO2-HeRo team from CVR organizes a sCO2-HeRo Workshop that will be held back to back with the sCO2 Summer School at CVR.
-The workshop is planned for 1st Sep 2017 and open to interested students from Europe and abroad.
+The sCO2-HeRo team from CVR organized a sCO2-HeRo Workshop that was held back to back with the sCO2 Summer School at CVR.
+The workshop took place on 1st Sep 2017 and was open to interested students from Europe and abroad (find here the sCO2-HeRo Workshop flyer).

 KSG|GfS offers trainings at the worldwide unique reactor glass model which demonstrates complex thermal hydraulic phenomena in an extremely hands-on manner.
 Processes that usually happen out of sight inside ducts and vessels become visible in an unforgettable first-hand experience.